Hospitals & Birth Centers bring you . . .

 Parent Education

-Parent Handout, Caring for the Early Baby: Read the Signals: describes “Newborn Zones,” “SOS - Signs of Over-Stimulation,” and reading baby’s body language.
+Caring for the Early Baby: Read the Signals: describes “Newborn Zones,” “SOS - Signs of Over-Stimulation,” and reading baby’s body language.

-“Womb to Room” parent video reviews:
+“Womb to Room” parent video includes:

 • Gestational vs chronological age, struggles with state regulation & Signs of Over-Stimulation (with specific changes in baby’s body and behavior)